Gbemisola23/ebinnaturals/README.md

 ## Credits

+* Homepage banner image by Silvia from pixabay

 * Images are from [Pixabay](https://pixabay.com/) , [Pexels](https://www.pexels.com/)

-* Code Institute Botique Ado walk through
+* Code Institute Botique Ado walkthrough and fourth project NaijaNetherlands

-* I went through other student's project to get ideas and check theor readme but the one I used the most was from Pauline Rugwevera project and MikeR94 Readme.
+* I went through other student's project to get ideas pn their projects and check their readme but the one I used the most was from
+   Pauline Rugwevera project and MikeR94 Readme.

-* Hello django code institute
+* Hello django code institute.

 * [Stack overflow](https://stackoverflow.com/) for debugging issues.